(Warning: This article contains graphic details of dogfighting and its effects on dogs.)

 Dog Fighting Has Been Encountered by 50% of Police Officers at Least Once in Their Career.
 (ASPCA)

-ASPCA poll revealed that 50% of the officers had encountered dog fighting-related cases at least once in their careers.
+ASPCA poll revealed that 50% of the officers had encountered dog-fighting-related cases at least once in their careers.
 It occurs much more often than people think it does.
 Just because we don’t see felonious activity doesn’t mean it doesn’t exist.

-The Average Number of Arrests at a Dogfight is 20.
-(Police1, 2021)
+The Recent Largest Number of Arrests at a Dogfight was 45.
+(Fox 26 Houston, Mocoshow, Justice)

 In a 2020 Dog Fighting Bust, Police Found More Than 150 Dogs.
 (The United States Department of Justice)

-In 2020, more than 150 dogs were seized by law enforcement.
+In 2020, more than 150 dogs were seized by seasoned law enforcement agents.

-“In addition to the human offenders, raids can involve 1 to 500 dogs, with an average of 35 dogs per case.
+“In addition to the human offenders, raids can involve 1 to 500 dogs, with an average of 35 dogs per case.”

 When the greedy get greedier, operations expand.